isotopp/isotopp.github.io/content/posts/2023-06-12-what-to-do-with-self-driving-car-data.md

 - überwachung
 ---

-This is what a self-driving car sees, or constructs from the sensor data is uses:
+This is what a self-driving car sees, or constructs from the sensor data it uses:

 ![](/uploads/2023/06/self-driving-01.jpg)